-Afghani Drifter from Greybeard is a potent hybrid strain that’s origins are apparently connected to Afghani Kush and Skunk,
+Afghani Drifter from Greybeard is a potent hybrid strain that’s origins are apparently connected to Afghani Kush and Skunk.

-In terms of appearance, this strain is known for having bright green buds are heavily laced with orange-hued hairs and covered in a frosty layer of trichomes.
-Afghani Drifter’s potency is balanced by a solid terpene combination of myrcene, caryophyllene, and limonene.
+In terms of appearance, this strain is known for having bright green buds that are heavily laced with orange-hued hairs and covered in a frosty layer of trichomes.
+Afghani Drifter’s high THC potency is balanced by a solid terpene combination of myrcene, caryophyllene, and limonene.
 This wonderful cocktail gives give off the hashy, earthy aromas with undertones of funky musk and pepper spice.

 When we opened the black plastic container from Greybeard and immediately noticed the aroma both wasn’t strong and also extremely difficult to identify.
 After many many whiffs now we understand why.
 This aroma profile is comprised of 4 scents starting at sweetness, drifting to black pepper briefly before moving on to a lemony citrus and finishing on a note of hops.
 Talk about earning the drifter title!